Activities per year

 WP 5: Communication and project management

-The projects is coordinated by DTU Aqua and is funded by the European Maritime and Fisheries Fund and the Danish Fisheries Agency.
+The projects is funded by the European Maritime and Fisheries Fund and the Danish Fisheries Agency.